-Students interested in taking an oral exam in a topic not found in the above list are encouraged to contact the Graduate Director regarding other possible exam topics.
+Students interested in taking an exam on a topic not found in the above list are encouraged to contact the Graduate Director regarding other possible exam topics.

-These exams are offered twice a year: at the start of the spring semester (the middle of January), and after the end of the academic year (the end of May).
+These exams are offered twice a year: at the start of the spring semester (the middle of January), and immediately before the academic year begins (the end of August).

-Students are encouraged to try their first exam by the end of the first year of study.
-They must pass at least one exam by January of their second year of study, and pass all three exams by September of the third year.
-Students are allowed two chances to pass each exam.
+Students are encouraged to try their first qualifying exam by the end of the first year of study.
+They must pass both qualifying exams at the PhD level by January of their second year of study, and pass all three exams by August of the third year.

-After successful completion of the qualifying exams a doctoral candidate can petition for awarding of the M.S. degree and advance to candidacy for the Ph.D. degree.
-A student may be awarded the M.S. degree but not be admitted to candidacy for the Ph.D. if the student fails a particular examination twice, but is deemed to have done sufficiently well in their coursework and examinations.
+After successful completion of the qualifying exams, a doctoral candidate can petition for awarding of the M.S. degree and advance to candidacy for the Ph.D. degree.
+A student may be awarded the M.S. degree but not be admitted to candidacy for the Ph.D. if the student fails to pass a particular examination at the PhD level, but is deemed to have done sufficiently well in their coursework and examinations.

 Advising and Program Requirements